Portland International Airport: History

 Portland's first airport was the Swan Island Municipal Airport, northwest of downtown Portland on the Willamette River.
 The Port of Portland purchased 256 acre and construction began in 1926.
 Charles Lindbergh flew in and dedicated the new airfield in 1927.

 By 1935 it was becoming apparent to the Port of Portland that the airport was becoming obsolete.
 The small airfield couldn't easily be expanded, nor could it accommodate the larger aircraft and passenger loads expected to become common to Portland.
 Plans immediately were conceived to relocate the outdated airfield to a larger site.
 The Swan Island area is now used by the Port of Portland as an industrial park.

+Portland International Airport was officially opened on October 13, 1940, initially as Portland-Columbia Airport.

 Construction and early operations

 The Portland City Council purchased the present PDX site in 1936.
 It was 700 acre bordered by the Columbia River in the north and the Columbia Slough in the south.
 The city council issued US$300,000 and asked the Port of Portland to sponsor a US$1.3 million Works Progress Administration (WPA) grant to develop the site into a "super airport".
 The project provided badly needed Great Depression-era jobs.
 Construction of the airport steadily employed over 1,000 men, and was described by historian Neil Barker as "Portland's most significant public works improvement during the New Deal era".
 The WPA and Port of Portland faced difficulties in preparing the site for construction because the low-lying area was frequently covered by flood waters from the Columbia River.
 Workers covered the area with over 4 e6cuyd of sand to help drain it of water, and constructed a series of dikes to control flooding.
 Two runways capable of serving the modern aircraft of the time were operational by 1941.
 The airport was designated "Portland–Columbia Airport" to distinguish it from then-operating Swan Island Airport.
 During World War II, the airfield was used by the United States Army Air Forces.

 The "super airport" had a terminal on the north side, off Marine Drive, and five runways (NE-SW, NW-SE, and an E-W runway forming an asterisk).
 This configuration was adequate until a new terminal and a longer, 8800 ft east–west runway were constructed in 1952.

-In 1948 the entire airport grounds were flooded during the Vanport Flood, forcing scheduled airline services to reroute to nearby Troutdale Airport.
+In 1948, the entire airport grounds were flooded during the Vanport Flood, forcing scheduled airline services to reroute to nearby Troutdale Airport.
 The grounds were under water for several months.